Reddit Mentions

 Monitor Reddit discussions to surface emerging product pain points, competitive comparisons, and category trends affecting your prospects.

 We analyze 50k+ subreddits and search across 4M+ companies to surface mentions in threads and comments.
-For recent discussions, we analyze both the original post and the comment thread to produce one or more signals—multiple comments on the same topic can contribute to a single aggregated signal.
-Each mention is categorized into one of 14 subtypes (buying intent, churn risk, pain points, security concerns, etc.) and scored for relevance, confidence, and urgency.
+For recent discussions, we analyze both the original post and the comment thread to produce one or more signals — multiple comments on the same topic can contribute to a single aggregated signal.
+Each mention is categorized into one of 14 subtypes (buying intent, churn risk, pain points, security concerns, and more) and scored for confidence, recency, and urgency.

 Subtype EnumCategoryDescription